caseyg/awesome/TOPICS.md

 ## realtime-collaboration

 *   [docmost/docmost](https://github.com/docmost/docmost) - Docmost is an open-source collaborative wiki and documentation software.
 It is an open-source alternative to Confluence and Notion.

-## obsidian-md

-*   [mirnovov/obsidian-homepage](https://github.com/mirnovov/obsidian-homepage) - An Obsidian plugin that opens a specified note, canvas, or workspace on startup, instead of the most recent one.

-*   [aaaaalexis/obsidian-cupertino](https://github.com/aaaaalexis/obsidian-cupertino) - A native look and feel Obsidian theme designed for a clean, focused, and mobile-friendly writing experience.

-*   [chrisgurney/obsidian-note-toolbar](https://github.com/chrisgurney/obsidian-note-toolbar) - Create flexible, context-aware toolbars for your notes with this plugin for Obsidian.

-*   [quanru/obsidian-example-lifeos](https://github.com/quanru/obsidian-example-lifeos) - LifeOS example vault for Obsidian(Combining P.A.R.A with Periodic Notes)

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Self-hostable.
-Get answers from the web or your docs.
-Build custom agents, schedule automations, do deep research.
-Turn any online or local LLM into your personal, autonomous AI (gpt, claude, gemini, llama, qwen, mistral).
-Get started - free.

-*   [kepano/kepano-obsidian](https://github.com/kepano/kepano-obsidian) - My personal Obsidian vault template.
-A bottom-up approach to note-taking and organizing things I am interested in.

-*   [flowershow/flowershow](https://github.com/flowershow/flowershow) - 💐 Create beautiful books, wikis, websites and PKMs from markdown.

-*   [pjeby/hot-reload](https://github.com/pjeby/hot-reload) - Automatically reload Obsidian plugins in development when their files are changed

-*   [vasilecampeanu/obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is an Obsidian plugin that integrates a ChatGPT-like interface into your note-taking workflow.
-This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

-*   [antoniosolismz/Obsidian-AI](https://github.com/antoniosolismz/Obsidian-AI) - ChatGPT powered assistant for Obsidian "inspired by" Notion AI

-*   [Feel-ix-343/obsidian-canvas-moc](https://github.com/Feel-ix-343/obsidian-canvas-moc) - Converts MOC note files to an obsidian canvas

-*   [blacksmithgu/datacore](https://github.com/blacksmithgu/datacore) - Work-in-progress successor to Dataview with a focus on UX and speed.

-*   [deepfates/silicon](https://github.com/deepfates/silicon) - Add some intelligence to your notes with Silicon AI for Obsidian

-*   [djmango/obsidian-transcription](https://github.com/djmango/obsidian-transcription) - Obsidian plugin to create high-quality transcriptions from markdown linked audio files

-*   [TfTHacker/DashboardPlusPlus](https://github.com/TfTHacker/DashboardPlusPlus) - Demonstrating the Dashboard++ method of organizing a vault in Obsidian

-*   [TfTHacker/obsidian42-strange-new-worlds](https://github.com/TfTHacker/obsidian42-strange-new-worlds) - Revealing the strange new world of connected thoughts in your vault.

-*   [jensmtg/influx](https://github.com/jensmtg/influx) - An alternative backlinks plugin, which displays relevant and formatted excerpts from notes with linked mentions, based on the position of mentions in the notes' hierarchical structure (bullet level indentation).

-*   [franciskafieh/obsidian-list-modified](https://github.com/franciskafieh/obsidian-list-modified) - 🪨 The advanced and adaptive changelog for Obsidian.
-Links all modified files meeting certain criteria to a timed (daily, weekly, monthly) note.

-*   [jackyzha0/quartz](https://github.com/jackyzha0/quartz) - 🌱 a fast, batteries-included static-site generator that transforms Markdown content into fully functional websites

-*   [mulfok/periodic-note-templates](https://github.com/mulfok/periodic-note-templates) - A set of periodic note templates for Obsidian.md.

-*   [obsidianmd/obsidian-help](https://github.com/obsidianmd/obsidian-help) - Help documentation for Obsidian.

-*   [liamcain/obsidian-lapel](https://github.com/liamcain/obsidian-lapel) - 🤵 Dress up your editor.
-Obsidian plugin to show the heading level in the gutter.

-*   [dartungar/obsidian-emotion-picker](https://github.com/dartungar/obsidian-emotion-picker) - Plugin for Obsidian.md that provides an easy way to insert emotions from a customizeable list.

-*   [liamcain/obsidian-calendar-plugin](https://github.com/liamcain/obsidian-calendar-plugin) - Simple calendar widget for Obsidian.

-*   [liamcain/obsidian-periodic-notes](https://github.com/liamcain/obsidian-periodic-notes) - Create/manage your daily, weekly, and monthly notes in Obsidian

-*   [blacksmithgu/obsidian-dataview](https://github.com/blacksmithgu/obsidian-dataview) - A data index and query language over Markdown files, for https://obsidian.md/.

-*   [holubj/obsidian-dialogue-plugin](https://github.com/holubj/obsidian-dialogue-plugin) - Dialogue plugin for Obsidian.md

-*   [eleanorkonik/concatenate](https://github.com/eleanorkonik/concatenate) - A plugin for Obsidian.md to allow you to put the contents of sections together in one file

-*   [obsidian-community/obsidian-hub](https://github.com/obsidian-community/obsidian-hub) - Resource hub for Obsidian resources.

-*   [tanepiper/obsidian-garden](https://github.com/tanepiper/obsidian-garden) - A knowledge management garden for https://obsidian.md, in which to grow your ideas

-*   [chrisgrieser/shimmering-obsidian](https://github.com/chrisgrieser/shimmering-obsidian) - Alfred workflow with dozens of features for controlling your Obsidian vault.

-*   [elias-sundqvist/obsidian-annotator](https://github.com/elias-sundqvist/obsidian-annotator) - A plugin for reading and annotating PDFs and EPUBs in obsidian.

-*   [kevboh/longform](https://github.com/kevboh/longform) - A plugin for Obsidian that helps you write and edit novels, screenplays, and other long projects.

-*   [Vinzent03/obsidian-sort-and-permute-lines](https://github.com/Vinzent03/obsidian-sort-and-permute-lines) - Sort and Permute lines in whole file or selection.

-*   [obsidianmd/obsidian-releases](https://github.com/obsidianmd/obsidian-releases) - Community plugins list, theme list, and releases of Obsidian.

-## obsidian-plugin

-*   [mirnovov/obsidian-homepage](https://github.com/mirnovov/obsidian-homepage) - An Obsidian plugin that opens a specified note, canvas, or workspace on startup, instead of the most recent one.

-*   [chrisgurney/obsidian-note-toolbar](https://github.com/chrisgurney/obsidian-note-toolbar) - Create flexible, context-aware toolbars for your notes with this plugin for Obsidian.

-*   [oxdc/obsidian-vertical-tabs](https://github.com/oxdc/obsidian-vertical-tabs) - An Obsidian plugin that displays open tabs vertically, allowing users to group and organize tabs for a better navigation experience.

-*   [quanru/obsidian-example-lifeos](https://github.com/quanru/obsidian-example-lifeos) - LifeOS example vault for Obsidian(Combining P.A.R.A with Periodic Notes)

-*   [pjeby/hot-reload](https://github.com/pjeby/hot-reload) - Automatically reload Obsidian plugins in development when their files are changed

-*   [antoniosolismz/Obsidian-AI](https://github.com/antoniosolismz/Obsidian-AI) - ChatGPT powered assistant for Obsidian "inspired by" Notion AI

-*   [Feel-ix-343/obsidian-canvas-moc](https://github.com/Feel-ix-343/obsidian-canvas-moc) - Converts MOC note files to an obsidian canvas

-*   [brianpetro/obsidian-smart-connections](https://github.com/brianpetro/obsidian-smart-connections) - Chat with your notes & see links to related content with AI embeddings.
-Use local models or 100+ via APIs like Claude, Gemini, ChatGPT & Llama 3

-*   [djmango/obsidian-transcription](https://github.com/djmango/obsidian-transcription) - Obsidian plugin to create high-quality transcriptions from markdown linked audio files

-*   [TfTHacker/obsidian42-strange-new-worlds](https://github.com/TfTHacker/obsidian42-strange-new-worlds) - Revealing the strange new world of connected thoughts in your vault.

-*   [franciskafieh/obsidian-list-modified](https://github.com/franciskafieh/obsidian-list-modified) - 🪨 The advanced and adaptive changelog for Obsidian.
-Links all modified files meeting certain criteria to a timed (daily, weekly, monthly) note.

-*   [liamcain/obsidian-lapel](https://github.com/liamcain/obsidian-lapel) - 🤵 Dress up your editor.
-Obsidian plugin to show the heading level in the gutter.

-*   [dartungar/obsidian-emotion-picker](https://github.com/dartungar/obsidian-emotion-picker) - Plugin for Obsidian.md that provides an easy way to insert emotions from a customizeable list.

-*   [liamcain/obsidian-calendar-plugin](https://github.com/liamcain/obsidian-calendar-plugin) - Simple calendar widget for Obsidian.

-*   [liamcain/obsidian-periodic-notes](https://github.com/liamcain/obsidian-periodic-notes) - Create/manage your daily, weekly, and monthly notes in Obsidian

-*   [blacksmithgu/obsidian-dataview](https://github.com/blacksmithgu/obsidian-dataview) - A data index and query language over Markdown files, for https://obsidian.md/.

-*   [holubj/obsidian-dialogue-plugin](https://github.com/holubj/obsidian-dialogue-plugin) - Dialogue plugin for Obsidian.md

-*   [trashhalo/obsidian-webhooks](https://github.com/trashhalo/obsidian-webhooks) - Connect obsidian to the internet of things via webhooks

-*   [eleanorkonik/concatenate](https://github.com/eleanorkonik/concatenate) - A plugin for Obsidian.md to allow you to put the contents of sections together in one file

-*   [kometenstaub/linked-data-vocabularies](https://github.com/kometenstaub/linked-data-vocabularies) - Add linked data to the YAML of your Obsidian notes.

-*   [elias-sundqvist/obsidian-annotator](https://github.com/elias-sundqvist/obsidian-annotator) - A plugin for reading and annotating PDFs and EPUBs in obsidian.

-*   [kevboh/longform](https://github.com/kevboh/longform) - A plugin for Obsidian that helps you write and edit novels, screenplays, and other long projects.

-*   [Vinzent03/obsidian-sort-and-permute-lines](https://github.com/Vinzent03/obsidian-sort-and-permute-lines) - Sort and Permute lines in whole file or selection.

 ## dark-theme